Report: Samsung may be working on phones with four curved sides

 Display lamination difficulties are also reportedly the reason Apple might consider keeping the OLED screen flat for the iPhone 8, ETNews continues.
 Samsung Display is said to be manufacturing the iPhone's screens.
 This isn't the first time we've heard that the iPhone 8 might not get the curved OLED screen it was rumored to have.
 Still, the report claims that Apple and Samsung are working together to solve this issue.

-LG Display is also allegedly thinking of ways to implement a four sided curved display.
-Currently LG Display supplies the curved screens for the Xiaomi Mi Note 2, and are rumored to be ramping up production.
+LG Display is also allegedly thinking of ways to implement a four-sided curved display.
+Currently LG Display supplies the curved screens for the Xiaomi Mi Note 2, and is rumored to be ramping up production.

 The obvious fix to a shatter-prone phone is to buy a screen protector or a case, but how would this work for a phone with four curved sides?
 Hopefully it won't look as goofy as the two-piece case that Samsung sells for the S8.